puppetlabs-toy-chest/puppetlabs-image_build/README.md

   --debug                        - Whether to log debug information.
   --cmd STRING                   - The default command to be executed by the
                                    resulting image
-  --config-file STRING           - A configuration file with all the metadata --disable-inventory            - Enable advanced options and use Rocker as the
+  --config-directory STRING      - A folder where metadata can be loaded from --config-file STRING           - A configuration file with all the metadata --entrypoint STRING            - The default entrypoint for the resulting
-                                   build tool
-  --entrypoint STRING            - The default entrypoint for the resulting
                                    image
   --expose STRING                - A list of ports to be exposed by the
                                    resulting image
-  --hiera-config STRING          - Hiera config file to use --hiera-data STRING            - Hieradata directory to use --from STRING                  - The base docker image to use for the
+  --from STRING                  - The base docker image to use for the
                                    resulting image
-  --image-name STRING            - The name of the resulting image --labels KEY=VALUE             - A set of labels to be applied to the
+  --hiera-config STRING          - Hiera config file to use --hiera-data STRING            - Hieradata directory to use --image-name STRING            - The name of the resulting image --[no-]inventory               - Enable or disable the generation of an
-                                   resulting image
-  --maintainer STRING            - Name and email address for the resulting
-                                   image
-  --os STRING                    - The operating system used by the image if not
+                                   inventory file at /inventory.json --labels KEY=VALUE             - A set of labels to be applied to the resulting image --maintainer STRING            - Name and email address for the maintainer of the resulting image --master STRING                - A Puppet Master to use for building images --os STRING                    - The operating system used by the image if not autodetected --os-version STRING            - The version of the operating system used by
-                                   autodetected
-  --os-version STRING            - The version of the operating system used by